Scheduled for Saturday, Oct. 28

 Kemper came to Marshall from Central Arkansas, where he coached with now-former Marshall head coach Matt Daniel for three seasons.

-Under Daniel's direction, UCA transitioned from NCAA Division II, and Kemper helped the Sugar Bears to their first Division I conference title and three 21-win seasons.
+At UCA, Kemper helped the Sugar Bears to their first Division I conference title and three seasons of at least 21 wins.

-Kemper's tutelage of inside players helped the Sugar Bears gain two Southland Player of the Year honors and a Defensive Player of the Year.
+His tutelage of inside players helped gain two Southland Player of the Year honors and a Defensive Player of the Year.

-Before a two-year stint with Daniel, Kemper served as an assistant coach for the Central Arkansas men's basketball program for four years.
+Before joining the women’s staff, Kemper served as an assistant coach for the Central Arkansas men's basketball program for four years.

-Two professional players emerged from UCA during Kemper's years with the men's program -- the leading scorer in Portugal's Proliga pro league in 2011, Nate Bowie, and professional center Durell Nevels.
+Two professional players emerged from UCA during those seasons -- the leading scorer in Portugal's Proliga pro league in 2011, Nate Bowie, and professional center Durell Nevels.

-Prior to UCA, Kemper was an assistant coach at Hutchinson (Kan.)
-Community College - one of the nation's most successful junior college programs.
+Prior to UCA, Kemper was an assistant coach at Hutchinson (Kansas) Community College - one of the nation's most successful junior college programs.

-At Hutchinson, he oversaw day-to-day operations of the program and directed the Blue Dragons' strength and conditioning program while also serving as a mathematics and physical education instructor.
+At Hutchinson, he oversaw day-to-day operations and directed the Blue Dragons' strength and conditioning efforts while also serving as a mathematics and physical education instructor.

-The Logan, Kan., native also held the head coaching spot at Quivira Heights High School in Bushton, Kan., in 2003-04 and guided QHHS to a No. 1 seed to the regional tournament.
+The Logan, Kansas, native also held the head coaching spot at Quivira Heights High School in Bushton in 2003-04, guiding QHHS to a No. 1 seed to the regional tournament.

-His coaching career began in '02-03 as an assistant at Hill City (Kan.)
-High School.
+His coaching career began in 2002-03 as an assistant at Hill City (Kansas) High School.